matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/8 Risk Management.md

 * A measure for the risk
   * The higher the risk level, the more important the treatment
 * A calculated result from the combination of:
-  * Risk Likelihood (greater than zero and smaller than one)
+  * Risk Likelihood (greater than zero & smaller than one)
   * Risk Impact

 ### Risk Likelihood